thomaskelly97/SmartMirror/ReadMe.md

 # Smart Mirror Application & Home Web Server

-Smart Mirror software designed for raspberry pi utilising a variety of APIs to display news, weather, calendar, todo list & covid-19 information.
+Custom built Smart Mirror software designed for raspberry pi utilising a variety of APIs to display news, weather, calendar, todo list & covid-19 information.

+Inspiration was taken from posts like (this)[https://www.instructables.com/How-to-Build-a-Raspberry-Pi-Smart-Mirror/]

 The program is set to run under the directory /pi/home/Development/